Kaleckian/2015_Q2_IMPA_Econometrics/README.md

 * This is old.
 Very old.
 And atrocious.
 Just see the ".csv" files;
 * R base plot functionalities and a lot of nested loops;
-* Use at your own discretion: all of this is actually under the GLWTL License and you know what this supposes to mean.
+* Use at your own discretion: all of this is actually under the GLWTL License and you know what this means.